Federal Court Blocks Deportation of NYC Pizza Delivery Man Who Was Reported to ICE While Taking Order to Military Base

 Villavicencio ended up “signing a waiver permitting a background check,” which revealed there was an active warrant for his deportation and prompted military police to call immigration agents.

+In fact, Copeland claims that in the midst of being detained on June 1, Villavicencio called a high-ranking sergeant at the base for help.
+According to Copeland, the sergeant, who was not named, unsuccessfully tried to intervene.

+There were also “conflicting reports,” Copeland said, about whether Villavicencio had actually formally consented to a background check.
+Copeland called for an investigation into the incident, and reiterated that Villavicencio does not have a criminal record.

-In response to his arrest, New York Gov. Andrew Cuomo wrote two letters to high-ranking officials calling for an investigation into ICE and for Villavicencio’s release.
+In response to Villavicencio’s arrest, New York Gov. Andrew Cuomo wrote two letters to high-ranking officials calling for an investigation into ICE and for Villavicencio’s release.

 In a Friday letter to Department of Homeland Security Acting Inspector General John Kelly, Cuomo said immigrant communities are being vilified and profiled as a result of ICE tactics.